 At two years old my son loved Elmo and Cars.
 So, I couldn’t decide between Elmo birthday cakes of Cars birthday cakes.
 After seeing cake decorating candies that had Elmo’s face, the thought struck me about putting his face “inside” a car.

-I used a 9×13 cake and cut it in half, layered it onto of each other and used the “leftover” end for the top of the car.
+I used a 9×13 cake and cut it in half.
+Then I layered it onto of each other and used the “leftover” end for the top of the car.

 My son also loves red.
 Using food coloring ended up looking pink – poor boy!
 (Found out later – Wiltons red – is the best red to use!) adding candies, licorice and headlight candy rings – and doughnuts for tires.

 My son loved cars right from an early age.
 So, for his first birthday I thought I would make him a ‘Beetle’ car birthday cake.
 (His grandmother had sent him a ‘beetle’ which was his favorite).

 I made a round sponge cake and cut a bit off each side to make a rectangle.
 Then I used those two bits on top to make the roof.
 (I traced around the cake tin to make a template and only cut the cake when I was sure how much I needed for the roof).